trstlabs/intento/docs/trustless-triggers/CLI.md

 A connection is the direct link between two chains, while a channel is a specific path within that connection that enables communication between two specific modules on different chains.
 Using a connection, multiple channels can be created.
 Both connections and channels are usually different for on source chain and on the destination chain.

 Channels have ports such as `icacontroller-trust1...` or `transfer`.
-By using a connection, Trustless Hub creates an IBC port ID for your address and the destination chain.
+By using a connection, Intento creates an IBC port ID for your address and the destination chain.

 This source port is denoted as `icacontroller-trust1...`.
 For an Interchain Account host, the destination port is `host`.
 A connection is needed to create the channels and ports.